-All financial aid applications and forms are available on the college website (www.baptistcollege.edu/financialaid) or in the Financial Aid Office.
+All financial aid applications and forms are available on the university website (www.buf.edu/financial-aid-forms) or in the Financial Aid Office.
 Initial applications, reapplications and all accompanying documentation must be submitted by August 1 of each year.
-For priority consideration of state grants and institutional scholarships, a student's financial aid file must be complete 45 days prior to the beginning of the semester.
+For priority consideration of state grants, a student's financial aid file must be complete by May 1.
+Institutional scholarships will be awarded on a monthly basis beginning April 1.

-BCF Scholarships
+BUF Scholarships

-Applications are available on the college website and in the Financial Aid Office.
+Applications are available on the university website and in the Financial Aid Office.
 Scholarships are awarded each fall and spring semester, as funds are available.
-The following is a list of active scholarships granted by the college:
+The following is a list of active scholarships granted by the university: